How is self-control depleted | Are You Getting the Most Out of It?

 Before the incident, he is described as someone with intense willpower.
-That became a total opposite when his prefrontal cortex was destroyed by the accident.
+However, that became a total opposite when his prefrontal cortex was destroyed by the accident.

 That’s why experts have found that the prefrontal cortex is responsible for our self-control.
-The good news is we can strengthen it as we will discuss in the next section.
+The good news is that we can strengthen it, as discussed in the next section.

 Self-Control Levels Can Strengthen or Weaken With Practice

 Self-control levels can be strengthened or weakened.
-Much like a muscle that can get stronger or get weaker if we use or don’t use it, this is the same for our self-control.
-We have to practice using our self-control in order for it to be stronger.
+Much like a muscle that can get stronger or weaker if we use or don’t use it, this is the same for our self-control.
+Therefore, we must practice self-control for it to be stronger.

-Now that we’ve linked self-control to our brain, and I also explained the concept of neurogenesis, we can now tell that there are ways into strengthening our self-control.
+Now that we’ve linked self-control to our brain, and I also explained the concept of neurogenesis, we can now tell there are ways to strengthen our self-control.

-I actually made a video discussing the book, the willpower instinct in which the book gave numerous insights on how you can increase your willpower or self-control.
+I made a video discussing the book the willpower instinct, in which the book gave numerous insights on how you can increase your willpower or self-control.

-If you are interested, here is a video of me giving the summary of the book.
+If you are interested, here is a video of me summarizing the book.

 But here is the concept.

 The more you practice willpower, the stronger it gets.
-If you stopped using your willpower, then it would get weaker as time goes by.
+If you stopped using your willpower, it would weaken as time went by.

-Just try increasing or training your logical reasoning skills then you would see that your self-control would increase along with it.
+Just try increasing or training your logical reasoning skills, then you will see that your self-control will increase along with it.